 Remember to claim the corresponding provincial or territorial non-refundable tax credit to which you are entitled, on line 5812 of your provincial or territorial Form 428.

 This is the amount on line 236 of your spouse's or common-law partner's return, or the amount it would be if he or she filed a return.

-If you were living with your spouse or common-law partner on December 31, 2012, use his or her net income for the whole year.
-This applies even if you got married or back together with your spouse in 2012 or you became a common-law partner or started to live with your common-law partner again (see Marital status).
+If you were living with your spouse or common-law partner on December 31, 2014, use his or her net income for the whole year.
+This applies even if you got married or back together with your spouse in 2014 or you became a common-law partner or started to live with your common-law partner again.
+For more information, go to Marital status.

-Specific rules apply to claims for this amount if you were bankrupt during the year (read the section on bankruptcy in Interpretation Bulletin IT513, Personal Tax Credits) or if you became or ceased to be a resident of Canada for income tax purposes in the year (see either Pamphlet T4055, Newcomers to Canada or Guide T4056, Emigrants and Income Tax, whichever applies).
+Specific rules apply to claims for this amount if you were bankrupt during the year (read the section on bankruptcy in Interpretation Bulletin IT513, Personal Tax Credits) or if you became or ceased to be a resident of Canada for income tax purposes in the year (go to either Pamphlet T4055, Newcomers to Canada or Leaving Canada (emigrants), whichever applies).

 If you cannot claim the amount on line 303 (or you have to reduce your claim) because of dividends your spouse or common-law partner received from taxable Canadian corporations, you may be able to reduce your tax if you report all of your spouse's or common-law partner's dividends.
-See line 120 - Taxable amount of dividends (eligible and other than eligible) from taxable Canadian corporations, for more information.
+For more information, go to Line 120 - Taxable amount of dividends (eligible and other than eligible) from taxable Canadian corporations.